ProvableHQ/ARCs/arc-0038/README.md

   }
 ```
 #### Get New Batch Height
-`get_new_batch_height` is an inline function (i.e. a helper function that, when compiled to aleo instructions, is inserted directly everywhere it is called) takes one argument: height as a u32, representing the current block height.
+`get_new_batch_height` is an inline function (i.e. a helper function that, when compiled to aleo instructions, is inserted directly everywhere it is called) takes one argument: `height` as a u32, representing the current block height.
-`get_new_batch_height` rounds up the current block_height to nearest 1000th block height.
-Given an input of 0, we expect output of 1000.
-Given input of 999, we expect output of 1000.
+`get_new_batch_height` rounds up the current `block.height` to the nearest 1000th block height.
+Given an input of 0, we expect an output of 1000.
+Given input of 999, we expect an output of 1000.
 ```leo
   inline get_new_batch_height(height: u32) -> u32 {
 	let rounded_down: u32 = (height) / 1_000u32 * 1_000u32;